ojones/blog/content/relics/fox.md

 {{< figure src="/blog/relics/images/fox_control1.PNG" title="Fox UI Control" >}}
 {{< figure src="/blog/relics/images/fox_control2.PNG" title="Fox UI Control" >}}
 {{< figure src="/blog/relics/images/fox_control3.PNG" title="Fox UI Control" >}}

+This was a great contract project from which I learned a lot about frontend frameworks.
+But when politics are the leading priority, results can only get so good.